 The spruce weevil, Pissodes strobi, is the major insect pest of Sitka spruce on the coast where it seriously limits the use of Sitka spruce for reforestation.
 Repeated weevil attack of the leading shoots of young Sitka spruce leads to suppressed height growth and stem deformities.
 Young Sitka spruce become susceptible at about age five and will continue to be attacked for the next three decades.
 Dense stands have slightly lower attack rates and less deformity.

-Weevil hazard zones are based on climate; warmer sites are more susceptible.
-Spruce plantations next to stands that have heavy attack are at risk.
-Englemann spruce is also susceptible to attack but due to the higher elevation and cooler climate of these sites, weevil attack is usually much less intense, and is usually not a concern but climate change may be altering the hazard in those areas.
+Englemann spruce is also susceptible to attack but due to the higher elevation and cooler climate where Engelmann spruce grows, weevil attack has historically been less of a concern.
+Climate change appears to be increasing the hazard in these areas.
 Spruce weevil has not been found on Haida Gwaii, but Sitka spruce originating from there has been shown to be highly susceptible to weevil attack.